-- o Carilion Clinic IPR, Roanoke, VA - o Carilion Clinic Acute Care, New River Valley, Christiansburg, VA - University PT OP, Roanoke, VA - CORA OP, Rocky Mount, VA - Augusta Health Acute Care, Fishersville, VA - o Sentara Health Acute Care, Norfolk, VA - o Lewis Gale IPR/Acute Care or OP, Salem, VA - o Athletico/Pivot PT, Roanoke, VA - For consistency and to adhere to the recommendations from the National (and Mid-Atlantic) Consortium of Clinical Educators, all contacts and arrangements in developing clinical affiliation agreements and requests for clinical placements are to be completed by the DCE of the Radford University DPT Program only. - At no time shall the student contact the site directly to request a new contract or site placement.
-This policy reflects the National Consortium of Clinical Educators, a consortium of the American Council of Academic Physical Therapy's position statement, "Only representatives employed by the academic program's clinical education team are permitted to request clinical placement for physical therapist students" (Clinical Education Placement Process Task Force [acapt.org]). - If the DCE is made aware that a student contacted a site to request a clinical placement, the DCE will follow verbal/written/dismissal policies described in the student handbook. - New affiliation agreement requests are made by the DCE only and are limited to thirdyear clinical experiences only.
-In no circumstance may a student complete a clinical experience under the supervision or guidance of someone with whom they have familial relations.
+- For consistency and to adhere to the recommendations from the National (and Mid-Atlantic) Consortium of Clinical Educators, all contacts and arrangements in developing clinical affiliation agreements and requests for clinical placements are to be completed by the DCE of the Radford University DPT Program only. - At no time is the student to contact the site directly to request a new contract or site placement. - The student is to ask the DCE for permission before contacting clinical sites for any reason before clinical assignments. - New affiliation agreements may be requested for third-year clinical experiences only. - In no circumstance may a student complete a clinical experience under the supervision or guidance of someone with whom they have familial relations.
 This policy is to prevent nepotism.
 Nepotism is a practice that involves granting an advantage, privilege, or position to relatives or friends in an occupation or field.
-These fields may include but are not limited to business, politics, academia, entertainment, sports, religion, and health care.

-- DCE site requests that are confirmed by company sites become either external or internal selection process options.
-The Site Coordinators (SCCE) makes the decision on which process is followed.
-Student assignments are made via external and internal selection processes. - The DCE will communicate reminders about students suggesting sites to add to March 1 mailer requests for the following calendar year to provide students the opportunity to have a voice in site options the following year. - The DCE reserves the right to place students in clinical sites based on program/site needs requirements or to meet student learning/curricular needs. - As feasibly possible, all clinical assignments are assigned by the end of March for the mid-May start of first- and second-year clinical experiences. - Students are directed to the university academic calendar for semester start dates only.
-Clinical experience end dates on the academic calendar are not accurate.
-For example, all clinical experiences are 12 weeks while the summer semester at Radford University is 10 weeks.
+These fields may include but are not limited to business, politics, academia, entertainment, sports, religion, and health care. - DCE site requests that are confirmed by company sites become either external or internal selection process options.
+The site coordinators make the decision on which process is followed. - Student assignments are made via external and internal selection processes. - The DCE will communicate reminders about students suggesting sites to add to March 1 mailer requests for the following calendar year to provide students the opportunity to have a voice in site options the following year. - The DCE reserves the right to place students in clinical sites based on program/site needs requirements or to meet student learning/curricular needs. - All clinical assignments are as possible assigned by the end of March for the mid-May start of first- and second-year clinical experiences. - Students are directed to view the university academic calendar for semester start dates only.
+Clinical experience end dates on the academic calendar are not accurate as all clinical experiences are 12 weeks while the spring semester runs longer, and the summer semester is shorter.